 — A conference on the Wnt signaling pathway ran from 14th-17th September in the Czech Republic.
 Interestingly, Samumed was one of the main sponsors.
 Of even more importance, it seems like Samumed made an extremely interesting and well received presentation at the 13th Medical Innovation Summit in London on September 17th 2016.
 Why do I say that without seeing the actual presentation?
 Because of numerous Tweets praising it on Twitter.

 — One of the commentators on this forum named “skin” made some interesting comments in this dermarolling and Minoxidil post of mine that are worth reading.
 Especially if you are considering trying out dermarolling.

 — Lengthy article on hair loss, including some thoughts from Dr. Claire Higgins.

 — Scalp micropigmentation video on Quartz.

-— Troy Hurtubise wants to cure hair loss.
-This is about as far fetched as it will ever get in our already way-out-there hair loss cure world.
+— Troy Hurtubise wants to defeat hair loss.
+This is about as far fetched as it will ever get in our already diverse hair loss cure world.

 And now on to medical items of interest:

 — Burned firefighter Pat Hardison continues to thrive one year after his face transplant.
-Pretty amazing progression via monthly images in here.
+Pretty amazing progression.

-— MIT scientist claims that his pill is the one when it comes to the fountain of youth.
-Most important (and discouraging for us) quote:
+— MIT scientist claims that his Elysium Basis pill is the one when it comes to the fountain of youth.
+More relevant to us (and discouraging) is the below quote:

 “Guarente has been taking Basis for two years, but it’s a good bet that he is not among those who have observed hair growth as one of the pill’s effects.”